 We did not see a diminution in the sort of civilian casualties with the numbers but also the types of targets being hit.
-The two things we are looking for-and I think it is clear that

-The two things we are looking for-and I think it is clear that it is binary; you know when there is progress; this is not murky is 100 percent adherence to the no-strike list that has been given to the Saudis and to other coalition members, and you can ask DoD to certify to you whether there has been adherence to this no-strike list-it is black and white-and the application of the after action problems that the Saudis themselves found in their dynamic targeting.
+The two things we are looking for-and I think it is clear that it is binary; you know when there is progress; this is not murkyis 100 percent adherence to the no-strike list that has been given to the Saudis and to other coalition members, and you can ask DoD to certify to you whether there has been adherence to this no-strike list-it is black and white-and the application of the after action problems that the Saudis themselves found in their dynamic targeting.